 Delicious no-waste recipe

-If you’ve been following Make It Dough for some time, you’ll know that I love creating sourdough discard recipes.
 I’ve always hated the thought of throwing my sourdough in the trash so I’m always on the lookout for delicious ways to add it to bakes and dishes.
 Banana bread is one of my favorite bakes because it uses two ingredients that would otherwise go in the bin – overripe bananas and sourdough discard.

 All-purpose flour: Low protein content of all-purpose flour imparts a soft and tender texture to this banana bread.
 Do not substitute whole wheat flour or your bread will turn out dense.